Editor’s note: This piece contains spoilers for Season 1 and Season 2 of Landman.

 The Men Get to Be Complicated

 It’s not that Landman can’t do characters.
 Look at the men.
 Jon Hamm’s Monty Miller, before the show kills him off, is a swaggering oil baron with charm and rot in equal measure.
 Billy Bob Thornton’s Tommy Norris is flawed, funny, and frightening.
 His father, his son, the roughnecks, and hangers-on—they all get to be specific.
-Different faces, different bodies, different arcs that rise and fall.
+They all have different character arcs that rise and fall.

 The Women He Won’t Write